The following is a reflection on John 11:32-44, the Gospel Lesson for All Saints B, according to the Revised Common Lectionary.

 I love that.

 Of course, John is the Gospel of Signs.
-There are seven signs, and the raising of Lazarus is that penultimate seventh sign, revealing Jesus’ identity as the Christ.
+There are seven signs, and the raising of Lazarus is that ultimate seventh sign, revealing Jesus’ identity as the Christ.
 But, as much as this sign is about Jesus, it’s also about us.

 Because we are all Lazarus.